pablodecm/paper-inferno/paper/paper.md

 probabilistic programming frameworks [@tran2016edward].
-While a Poisson count likelihood based on a histogram has been used in the present derivation, other non-parametric density estimation techniques can be used to construct a likelihood based the neural network output  $\boldsymbol{f}(\boldsymbol{x}; \boldsymbol{\phi})$ instead, kernel density estimation (KDE) being especially promising because it is intrinsically differentiable.
+While a Poisson count likelihood based on a histogram has been used in the present derivation, other non-parametric density estimation techniques can be used in its place to construct a likelihood based the neural network output  $\boldsymbol{f}(\boldsymbol{x}; \boldsymbol{\phi})$ instead, such as kernel density estimation (KDE), being intrinsically differentiable.

 The loss function used for stochastic optimisation of the neural network parameters $\boldsymbol{\phi}$ can be any function of the inverse